Pollington

 Pollington is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 2 mi south-west of the town of Snaith and 1 mi south of the M62 motorway.
 It lies on the north bank of the Aire and Calder Navigation.

 According to the 2011 UK census, Pollington parish had a population of 966, an increase on the 2001 UK census figure of 939.

 Amenities

 Pollington has one pub, The King's Head.
 The second pub, The George and Dragon closed permanently.

 The village has one primary school, Pollington-Balne Church of England Primary School.

-There is a guest house, Parkside Guest House, next to the recreation area and Village Hall.
+There are two guest houses, Fir Tree Barn Guest House on Main Street directly adjacent to the Cricket Field and Parkside Guest House, next to the recreation area and Village Hall.